cloudandr0id/DNDCharacterCreation/project_documentation/cs386_deliverables/D7/d7_v&v.md

 # 2. Verification
 ## 2.1.
 Unit test
   ### 2.1.1
-    We used JUnit for all our unit tests.
+    We used JUnit for all our unit tests and the mock unit test used Mockito as well.

   ### 2.1.2
   [Link to the unit tests](https://github.com/cloudandr0id/DNDCharacterCreation/tree/main/project_backend/tests/unitTests)